 1. Sunflower oil heals skin and hair

 Pressed from the ripe seeds of organically grown sunflowers, sunflower seed oil is rich in vitamin E, a powerful antioxidant that protects skin from oxidative damage like environmental chemicals and UV rays that can lead to wrinkles, edema, and dangerous sun damage.
-For locks, this damage may result frizzy or brittle texture.
-So if you’re in need of some extra TLC during these restorative months, you’ll love our lush Hair and Body oil.
-For stronger, shinier hair, try our Heavy Duty Conditioner, which also has healing camelina seed oil, coconut, shea butter.
+For stronger, shinier hair, try our Everyday Conditioner, which also has healing camelina seed oil, coconut, shea butter.
 Both from-the-flower products have powerful nourishing properties to help you glow all season.
 And, hey, we’re not picking favorites but in a randomized study sunflower seed oil hydrated and maintained a healthier skin barrier compared to olive oil.